 P11.
 Paragraph 14 of the ISA requires the auditor’s report to include an Emphasis of Matter paragraph alerting users of the auditor’s report that the financial statements are prepared in accordance with a special purpose framework and that, as a result, the financial statements may not be suitable for another purpose.
-Paragraph A15 of the ISA explains that the auditor may also consider includ-

-ing a statement in the auditor’s report that it is intended solely for the specific users and that depending on law or regulation this may be achieved by restricting the distribution or use of the auditor’s report.
-In the public sector this may not be an option as the auditor’s report is ordinar- ily a public document.
+Paragraph A21 of the ISA explains that the auditor may also consider including a statement in the auditor’s report that it is intended solely for the specific users and that depending on law or regulation this may be achieved by restricting the distribution or use of the auditor’s report.
+In the public sector this may not be an option as the auditor’s report is ordinarily a public document.
 However, to avoid misleading users of the auditor’s report, public sector auditors include in their report the statement that the financial statements have been prepared in accordance with a special purpose framework.

+P12.
+Key audit matters in an ISSAI 1800 context are mandatory only when required by laws or regulations.
+The public sector financial auditor should nevertheless consider whether reporting of key audit matters could be appropriate.
+ISSAI 1701 applies in these cases.